accent-starlette/starlette-files/docs/index.md

 There are currently two different types of storage.
 Amazon's S3 Simple Storage and a local file system storage.

-In addition to this there is additional functionality when dealing with images.
+In addition to this there is additional functionality when dealing specifically with images.
-This includes operations such as resizing, cropping and changing the file format without changing the original file.
+This includes operations such as resizing, cropping and changing the file format.
+This is without changing the original file.

 ## Getting Started - Installation